wilsonify/wilsonify.github.io/content/recipes/SPIKED CITRUS ICED TEA188.md

 ## Instructions
 1 In a large pot, heat the water over medium-high heat until you see bubbles forming on the bottom.
-You don’t need to fucking boil it.
+You don’t need to  boil it.
 Turn off the heat and add the tea bags.
 Let them chill out in the hot water for about 5 minutes.
-You know, steeping and shit.
+You know, steeping and   .

 2 Pull the bags out and add the .25 cup maple syrup, the whiskey, and citrus juices.
 Stir and taste.
-If you like it a little sweeter, just fucking add some more syrup.
+If you like it a little sweeter, just  add some more syrup.

 3 Let the tea sit in the fridge until it’s cool.
 Serve this summertime staple with some ice and orange or lemon slices because then it looks classy as hell.

-Maple syrup can be expensive, so feel free to sub it with whatthefuckever liquid sweetener you’ve got, like agave.
+Maple syrup can be expensive, so feel free to sub it with whatthe ever liquid sweetener you’ve got, like agave.

 Optional, but c’mon.